top of page

 • Please read the CFF Eligibility and Evaluation Criteria before applying.
 They'll help you decide if your proposed location is eligible and whether you're likely to be in a position to make a successful bid.

-• We've produced a help guide by adding guidance notes to a version of the application form.
+• We've produced a help guide - a version of the application form with help notes.
 It'll give you info and advice to help you write a successful application.

 • Return the application form to info@sea-changers.org.uk.
-The closing date is 23rd February 2024.
-You will receive an acknowledgement of your application with details of timescales and what happens next.
+The closing date is 28th February 2026.
+You'll receive an acknowledgement of your application and timescales for a decision.

-• When the grant panel has made their final decision, we will write to you and inform you of the outcome of your application.
+• When the grant panel has made their final decision, we'll write to you and let you know the outcome of your application.

 How to apply